serrob23/falsecolor/README.md

 dataSet = DataObject(data_path)

 #zips data into imageSet property of Dataobject
-#imageSet will be a 4D array of images with [Z,X,Y,C]
+#imageSet will be a 4D array of images with [C,Z,X,Y]
 Dataset.setupH5data()
 ```
 Batch process data using DataObjects processImages method: